Radio in New Zealand: Student Radio Network (SRN)

-The Student Radio Network (known as bNet between 1998 and 2009) is a loose grouping of the current and former student radio stations.
 These radio stations broadcast local independent news and current affairs, and have provided a platform for new or independent New Zealand artists.
 The network has co-operated on advertising sales, collaborated on ideas and shared original programming.
 Some stations are run by student associations while others are owned by independent non-profit trusts.
 The 2011 Canterbury earthquake and the introduction of voluntary student membership have raised fresh concerns about the future of student broadcasting, but the role of the stations continues to be recognised by New Zealand on Air and the Ministry for Culture and Heritage.

 The network began as a grouping of university student radio stations in major centres, and for a while operated as a commercial network of student union stations and former student union stations in six markets.
 In 1986 member station Radio One launched the Rad-One Card, a low-cost discount and loyalty card with on-air competitions, to raise funds.
 Similar schemes have now been launched by other stations, such as the Active card by Radio Active and the bCard by bFM and Bank of New Zealand.

-It adopted the name bNet for over a decade, using the brand of Auckland member station bFM, and held the bNet NZ Music Awards between 1998 and 2007 to promote the role the stations played in fostering New Zealand music across genres.
+The SRN adopted the name bNet for over a decade, using the brand of Auckland member station bFM, and held the bNet NZ Music Awards between 1998 and 2007 to promote the role the stations played in fostering New Zealand music across genres.
 However, the group agreed to change its name back to Student Radio Network at a meeting in 2009, to reflect the broader range of student radio brands.
 The stations continue to provide a spotlight for local bands, having previously helped promote Fat Freddys Drop, Kora, Jordan Reyne, Dimmer, Jet Jaguar, Shocking Pinks, The Enright House and some underground and electronica acts.

-The Student Radio Network now organises the Aotearoa Alternative Awards, which is an annual event celebrating music in New Zealand.
+The Student Radio Network now organises the Aotearoa Alternative Awards, which is an annual event celebrating music in New Zealand, as well as the weekly SRN Top 10.

-In 1986 the Weird Culture, Weird Custom compilation was released with twelve tracks on the album, two chosen by competition by each of the six member stations.
-Artists included Jean-Paul Sartre Experience, Putty in Her Hands, and Cassandra's Ears.
-It was distributed by Jayrem Records.
-Freak The Sheep Vol. 2 was another similar compilation album released by Flying Nun Records in 1992.